-You should avoid adoption brokers or facilitators.
-You and your baby are not commodities to be used for profit.
-Let AdoptMatch help you connect with licensed, ethical adoption professionals and wonderful families who are ready to adopt.
+You and your baby are NOT commodities to be used for profit.
+AdoptMatch will connect you with licensed, ethical adoption professionals and families ready to adopt.

-No amount of information on a website can replace connecting with a community of experts who have your back and understand what you need right now.
+No amount of information on a website can replace a community of licensed adoption experts near you who understand what you need right now.